Northpoint Bible College: Campus

 The campus, formerly that of Bradford College, is located in the Bradford section of Haverhill at 320 South Main Street, Haverhill, MA 01835.

 Academics

 The college offers Associate in Arts, Bachelor of Arts, and Master of Arts degrees.
 All bachelor's degree students double major in Biblical Studies and a second major of their choice.

 Affiliations

 NPBC is accredited by the Association for Biblical Higher Education.
 It is approved the Massachusetts Department of Higher Education and Michigan Department of Higher Education.
 The institution is also endorsed by the Assemblies of God USA.

+As of the fall of 2024, NorthPoint Bible College remains unaccredited by the New England Commission of Higher Education (NECHE), the major regional governing body that determines and approves the academic standing of accredited Bachelor of Arts and Science degree programs.

 Student life

 Chapel is held Monday through Thursday.
 Attendance is mandatory for all full-time students.
 On one Friday per month, there are class prayers.

 There is a dress code for class attendance, chapel attendance, and leisure time.

 In 2016, the college was granted an exemption from some of the provisions of Title IX that forbid discrimination on the basis of sex.